7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 Maybe granny squares aren’t your thing, you can also try making baby blankets to start.
 A smaller blanket like a baby blanket or even a small throw are a much more manageable crochet pattern because they have fewer stitches per row.

 This makes it easier and less time consuming to go back and count.
-Also, if you notice your tension changing a little bit then it’s also not much to front back and fix.
+Also, if you notice your tension changing a little bit then it’s also not much to go back and fix.

 Yarn Weight and Type of Yarn